-The evening — hosted by TalkSport presenter and Brentford fan Natalie Sawyer — began with some striking and significantly lacking statistical analyses.
+The evening — hosted by TalkSport presenter and Brentford fan Natalie Sawyer — began with some striking statistical analyses.

 At 26% overall, Natalie explained, the Premier League has seen an increase in women’s attendance.
-However, the data was from the 2014-15 season.
-It needs updating.
+That’s good news.

-Out of the twenty-four Championship clubs, when approached by Brentford, only five could provide any data on female attendance.
+However, out of the twenty-four Championship clubs, only five could provide any data on female attendance.

-Although the event did celebrate this progression, conversations about the ‘World Cup babes’ and the sexualization of female fans left their mark.
-The lack of women and LGBT+ fans from BAME communities was also criticised.
+Conversations at the conference about the ‘World Cup babes’ and the sexualization of female fans were raised.
+The lack of LGBT+ and BAME fans was also discussed.

-“We want to show people that Brentford Football Club is a welcoming place and we can use our marketing to channel that.”
+“We want to show people that Brentford Football Club is a welcoming place and we can use our marketing to channel that,” Monique explained.

 One of the suggested ideas, specifically targeting women, from the event seemed to have left a good impression on her.

-“I liked the idea of the day in the life of women at our football club.
-Telling the stories of our women’s players, prominent women at the club and female fans will really help spread the message that we are a welcoming and inclusive club,” she said.
+“I liked the idea of the day in the life of women at our football club,” she said.

-In principle the idea is good, but Brentford must be careful how they market this concept.
-Often marketing campaigns present polished versions of the truth.
+Marketing campaigns often present polished versions of the truth.
 They must avoid offending people with an overly politicised and unrealistic campaign.

 Monique acknowledged these issues and knows the club must do more to be inclusive and not stereotypically white, male and middle class.

-“Because we are gathering enough data and showing our evidence during evenings such as this, it shows Brentford are serious about this topic.”
+“Because we are gathering enough data, showing our evidence during events such as this, it shows Brentford are serious about this topic.”

-The attendance at major women’s football fixtures has steadily increased.
-The Women’s FA Cup is exemplary in this regard, with record attendances year on year since 2015.
+Women’s attendance at major footballing fixtures is steadily increasing.
+The Women’s FA Cup final is exemplary, with record attendances year on year since 2015.

-Perhaps this is down to the switch from a summer league to playing in the winter.
-Still, it is a stark contrast to the FA Cup final.
+This is perhaps down to the switch from a summer league to playing, at the same time as the men, in the winter.

 Featured photograph/Brentford FC